YUANYUAN2222/Integrated-public-3D-skeleton-form-CML-library/README.md

 * numpy
 * MATLAB

-## Data Records Advantages
+## Data Records
-* Existing datasets usually store activity as a separate file.
-However, many files have different enclosures, resulting in many labeled files having more than one activity and only having a rough tag.
-* The CML data format for storage is JSON for sharing
+* The CML data format for storage is JSON for sharing.
 * The JSON file can be divided into two parts.
 * The first “meta-data” part only stores the information related to the data summary, the original dataset source, and the joint structure
 * The second “formal-data” part only includes “tdata” (an object encloses frames of all joints over time) and “bdata” (an object includes time-series data of each joint).
 <img src="https://github.com/YUANYUAN2222/Integrated-public-3D-skeleton-form-CML-library/blob/main/Json_Structure.png" width="900" height="300" >

-# Case study
-## 00_In-lab experiment data
-* The subjects wear Noitom Perception Neuron, a motion capturing system, while they were performing activities in both phases.
-The Perception Neuron system is able to wirelessly connect to a laptop computer and send data to the computer via Wi-Fi when both of them are connected to the same access point.

 ## Dataset Alignment
+The process of 0_In-lab experiment data as follows :
 * Skeletal Structure Alignment ------Cut down joint number into 15/20-joint system
 * All samples’ units will be converted into meters
 * Resampling,  125hz----30hz